-Paradise is what would best describe Caldeira Velha.
-Picture this: you are walking inside a lush jungle with fascinating plants all around, the birds sing, and you hear water flowing.
+Paradise is the best description for Caldeira Velha.
+Picture this: you are walking through a lush jungle with fascinating plants all around, the birds sing, and you hear the sound of water flowing.
 Getting deeper inside the vegetation, you will see perfectly tempered waters inviting you for a swim.

-The warm waters, hidden inside Serra da Água de Pau’s lush forest, make the scenery look like Jurassic Park in real life.
-It displays a beautiful waterfall and several thermal water pools with different temperatures.
+The warm waters, hidden within Serra da Água de Pau’s lush forest, make the scenery resemble a scene from Jurassic Park in real life.
+It features a stunning waterfall and several thermal water pools with varying temperatures.

 To enjoy this relaxing experience, we will tell you everything you need to know about Caldeira Velha, a must-do on the island of São Miguel in the Azores.